RedesignedTop Seller

 Island Hopping the Philippines

 Welcome to Cebu, the “Queen City of the South”!
-We will pick you up from Mactan International Airport and transfer you to our tour hotel in the city.
-In the evening we convene for a trip meeting and welcome dinner.
+We will pick you up from Mactan-Cebu International Airport and transfer you to our tour hotel in the city.
+In the evening, we convene for a trip meeting and welcome dinner.
 If you arrive early, make sure to do some exploring!
-Cebu is where the Spanish first made landfall in the 16th century, an encounter memorialized in Catholic churches and a fort still standing in the city today.
-Cebu is the main hub of the Visayas region - a coastal metropolis filled with sprawling neighborhoods, bustling markets, and some great local food!
+Cebu is where the Spanish first made landfall in the 16th century, an encounter memorialised in Catholic churches and a fort still standing in the city today.
+Cebu is the main hub of the Visayas region – a coastal metropolis filled with sprawling neighbourhoods, bustling markets, and some great local food!

 Quest Hotel